 CPU bottleneck is unwanted, but this doesn’t mean that you should immediately buy the most expensive one you can find.

-Of course, an i9-12900K will handle that monster of a GPU better, but the i3 will still be good enough.
+Of course, an i9-12900K will handle that beast of a GPU better, but the i3 will still be adequate enough.